nathanjessen/slides/README.md

-# slides
+# Slides

-Slides for previous talks.
+Slides for my past presentations.

+## Info

+Hosted on GitHub pages using Jekyll.
+Site is served out of the `docs` directory.